Arianvba24/Highlight-words-regarding-whether-or-not-they-are-in-excel-file/README.md

 This project was asked by a marketing & sales department.
 She needed a script that highlights words in every mail she opens importing words from an excel file and checking if are in the email.

-We proceed creating a macro and two other scripts:
+We proceed creating a macro and two other scripts.
+The macro will be executed everytime we open an email:

 ![image](https://github.com/user-attachments/assets/910115ab-2c41-48c4-a77b-4f747d14c2a1)